 The doom-and-gloom scenarios of few workers struggling to support an army of the aged is unlikely to come to pass — at least not in the form described in the media.
 There are several mitigating factors that we tend to overlook when talking about the aging population in the U.S.

 The first factor is the old-age dependency ratio.
 This is generally defined as the ratio of people over age 64 to working-age people (18 to 64).
-It’s expected to change from three and a half to one in 2020 to a projected two and a half to one in 2060.
+It’s expected to change from 3.5 to 1 in 2020 to a projected 2.5 to 1 in 2060.

 The ratio is not one of working people to dependent people.
 As such, it may not be a good proxy.
 The change in the ratio indicates an increase in strain on a burdened system, but not necessarily in direct proportion.

 Likewise, not everyone over the age of 64 has stopped working.
 Indeed, many people are choosing to work longer.

 The effective retirement age has moved up.
 Even many of those who are no longer employed remain significant contributors to the tax system.